intake/intake-stac/docs/source/tutorial.rst

 Intake-stac uses the `xarray-assets`_ STAC extension to automatically use the appropriate keywords to load a STAC asset into a data container.

+Intake-stac will automatically use the keywords from the `xarray-assets`_ STAC extension, if present, when loading data into a container.
+For example, the STAC collection at <https://planetarycomputer.microsoft.com/api/stac/v1/collections/daymet-annual-hi> defines an asset ``zarr-https`` with the metadata ``"xarray:open_kwargs": {"consolidated": true}"`` to indicate that this dataset should be opened with the ``consolidated=True`` keyword argument.
+This will be used automatically by ``.to_dask()``

 .. code-block:: python

    >>> collection = intake.open_stac_collection(